actix/actix-website/content/docs/application.md

 ## State

 Application state is shared with all routes and resources within the same scope.
-State can be accessed with `web::Data<State>` as read-only, but interior mutability with `Cell` can be used to achieve state mutability.
+State can be accessed with the `web::Data<State>` extractor as read-only, but interior mutability with `Cell` can be used to achieve state mutability.
 State is also available for route matching guards and middlewares.